dendie-sanjaya/bi-visualiation-data/readme.md

 ![Screen Shoot](./ss/0-docker-runing.jpg)

-for deploy just run docker compose for metabase
+for deploy just run docker compose for metabase, file deployment was provide in this repostiory is **docker-compose.yaml**

 ```docker-compose up -d```